 Over time, greetings became requirements.

 You had to whisper.
 You could never repeat your name after crossing.
 No one crossed after sunset.
-When asked why, the elders answered with looks that ended conversations.
+When asked why, the elders answered with looks that closed conversations.

 The changes began small enough to deny.

 Once, while writing my own name, I hesitated.
-The last letter felt heavier than the others.
+The last letter dragged, as if the ink resisted me.

 No one said what we were losing.
-We only crossed more carefully.
+We crossed more carefully and spoke less on the other side.

 The Day the River Took More